The journey to joining our critical care team is long and challenging, but for the right candidate it brings the reward of the job of a lifetime…

 We’d say that you are no longer a paramedic working autonomously, you are part of a critical care team and you need to show you can work as part of that team.
 Just because you will be working with a doctor doesn’t mean you can stand and watch.
 It might be a consultant you are working with, but we expect our paramedics to challenge and be challenged.

 And that’s another crucial part – to be able to take that challenge well, not as criticism.
-There is no place for egos here, anyone with a bloated ego will not last long.

 Describe the recruitment process, please.

-When a vacancy arises, we advertise for that post and shortlist based on the experience demonstrated.
+When a vacancy arises, we advertise for that post and shortlist based on the experience and qualifications demonstrated.
 We like people who show that they are always progressing, always learning.
 We then invite them for an interview and assessment.
 During the assessment we are looking for that mixture of a team player with the confidence to work as an independent practitioner.

 What happens after you have appointed someone?